 Fiberglass isn't recommended as basement wall insulation

 Boards, not batts.
-Instead of using fiberglass batt insulation in the basement, it’s best to insulate basement walls with rigid foam boards.
 Unlike fiberglass, rigid foam won’t absorb moisture, compress, lose R-value or fall out of place.
-It improves comfort and energy efficiency in the basement and upstairs, too.

 The "old-school" approach to insulating basement walls was to construct 2x4 wood-frame walls inside the basement's masonry walls, and then insulate the stud bays with fiberglass batt insulation.